 - As the garden is unmarked, should you wish to mark a special anniversary with flowers, you may wish to consider supplying flowers for the Memorial Urn in the church.
-Arrangements can be made with Mrs. Avey for this.
 Small sprays of flowers may be placed next to the Memorial Wall, no water containers may be used.
 All flowers will be removed weekly.

 - Reverent and appropriate burial is very much part of Christian Ministry, and so it would be usual to have a short service for the interment of ashes.
 This could take place at any arranged, mutually convenient time.
 The service on page 597 of Australian Prayer Book would be very suitable, and any arrangements should be discussed with the clergy.

-- If you have any further questions, please contact The Rev. Ruth Mathieson. phone – 8449 5064
+- If you have any further questions, please contact the Parish Office. phone – 8449 5064